Continuous attention to technical excellence and good design enhances agility.

 Team and Technical Agility

-The Team and Technical Agility competency describes the critical skills and Lean-Agile principles and practices that are needed to create high-performing Agile teams who create high-quality, well designed technical solutions.
+The Team and Technical Agility competency describes the critical skills and Lean-Agile principles and practices that high-performing Agile teams and Teams of Agile teams use to create high-quality solutions for their customers.

 Why Team and Technical Agility?

 Agile teams and teams of Agile teams create and support the business solutions that deliver value to the enterprise’s customers.
 Consequently, an organization’s ability to thrive in the digital age is entirely dependent on the ability of its teams to deliver solutions that reliably meet a customer’s needs.
 The team and technical agility competency is the real cornerstone of Business Agility.
 It consists of three dimensions, as illustrated in Figure 1.